NBKRedSpy/QM_MoreCombatInfo/README.md

-# Quasimorph More Combat Info
+# Quasimorph More Combat Info - Beta Only!
 ![thumbnail icon](media/thumbnail.png)

 Adds the hit percentages to the combat log.
 Note: The developers have hinted at the combat log having more information in the future, so this may be a short lived mod.

+# Imporant!
+This is for the opt in 0.9.1 beta and does not work for the current release.
+Use the version fo the mod without the beta suffix.

 # Docs